 We go out of our way at Screenplay Readers to make sure our potential customers understand that the services we provide are all oriented around the goal of improving the script, and to make it more appealing to audiences and readers at an agency or production company.

 Real-life script readers at agencies, production companies, and studios don’t pull punches if your script happens to end up on their desk.
-And, it might come as a shock to you, but one reader at that agency may give it a PASS while the next may give it a RECOMMEND.
+And as you’re probably already aware, one reader at that agency may give your screenplay a PASS while the next may give it a RECOMMEND.

-But despite those facts, and despite how hard we try, we still have the occasional customer explode on us.
-The vast majority of our clients, flat out, love what we do, and how we do it, and have been sending us their work for over a decade, but there’s always that one out of 100 customers that just can’t be pleased no matter what.
-To tell the truth, if we weren’t pissing some people off, I don’t think we’d be doing our jobs.
-Because it would mean we’d probably be taking peoples’ money only to tell them what they want to hear.
+But despite how hard we try, we at Screenplay Readers still have the occasional customer explode on us.
+The vast majority of our clients, flat out, love what we do, and how we do it, and have been sending us their work for over two decads, but there’s always that one out of 100 customers that just can’t be pleased no matter what.

-In defense of my fellow script analysts and script coverage companies: No script feedback company wants to be raked over the coals by a hypersensitive screenwriter who’s never had their scripts critiqued before.
+No script reader or script coverage service wants to be raked over the coals by a hypersensitive screenwriter who’s never had their scripts critiqued before.

-They want to be able to be honest with their script feedback and have a certain baseline understanding with their screenwriter client: Yes, we’re going to tell you what we think of your script, and yes, we know you can handle that.
+We want to be able to be honest with our script feedback and enjoy a certain baseline understanding with their screenwriter client.
+That baseline understanding is: Yes, we’re going to tell you what we think of your script, and yes, we know you can handle that.

-Critical reading is at the core of script feedback, and that’s what we focus on here at Screenplay Readers, but sensitive screenwriters need to understand that that’s the mindset of most good script readers.
+Critical script reading is at the core of script feedback, and that’s what we focus on here at Screenplay Readers, but screenwriters need to understand that honesty (and sometimes brutal honesty) is at the core of what we do if we want to be good script readers.
 For more on critical reading, check out this page by Dan Kurland.

-Don’t nitpick the small notes.
+Don’t nitpick the small script notes.
 Focus on the major ones.

-Not only that, but we in the script analysis business want to work with folks to whom we can say “Hey, your main character isn’t believable enough, and it’s ruining your entire script, and here’s what you can do to fix it,” and not have that screenwriter completely ignore that major note and then absolutely crucify us with stuff like this:
+What’s more, we in the script coverage services want to work with folks to whom we can say “Hey, your main character isn’t believable enough, and it’s dragging down your entire script, and here’s what you can do to fix it,” and not have that screenwriter completely ignore that major note and then absolutely crucify us with little details which don’t matter:

 “Your reader obviously didn’t read the script because he said the airplane exploded on p.
 61, when it was actually the helicopter exploded on p.
 61 and the airplane exploded on p.
 64”